cwcromwell/docs/GitTutorial.md

 ## 16. One more thing -- stay up to date.
 If you continue to edit, you'll need to periodically update your forked repo on GitHub, by pulling down the new content from the original.

-You can do this in a small number of steps:
+You can do it like this:

 a.
 From the main page of your repo, click **New Pull Request**